5tefan/ncagg/README.md

 Stage 2 is comparatively simple and consists of reading data from the AggreList into the final aggregated output file.

+Other considerations:
+ - May aggregate more data than fits into memory at once.
+Only the data from a single variable in one component file must be able to fit in memory.

 ## Configurations

 There are two stages of configuration available to specify the output of aggregation: